-We recently carried out a pre purchase survey on a Westwood 38 and the most interesting ‘hull structural conditions’ we found were the following:
+EMS recently carried out a Pre Purchase Survey on a Westwood 38 and the most interesting ‘hull structural conditions’ were found – as follows …..

 ” It is generally accepted that osmotic blisters will not be found with ‘low’ moisture meter readings.
 Not all blisters are caused by osmosis, some will be found to be dry blisters, these may often appear in the gel coat and usually caused by aeration when the original batch of gel coat was mixed ”

 However the hull below the waterline had quite extensive blistering average about 20 – 30mm, with some odd blisters up to 60mm – the blisters being under internal pressure from blister juice

 ” A blister was burst giving off chemical-smelling (blister juice) liquid, being acid and breaks down the polyester in a process known as hydrolysis – being normally localized.
 The moulding as a whole will still retain most of its strength unless these current blisters become very much larger and much more extensive “